MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/high-quality-message-extension.md

 ## Criteria to create high-quality message extension

-To build a high-quality message extension is different from basic message extension.
-You must consider the following factors when creating a high-quality message extension:
+A high-quality message extension is different from basic message extension.
+Here are the factors that you must consider when creating a high-quality message extension:

-* Must create a search-based message extension that supports both aid in Search or Summarization of information.
+* Must be a search-based message extension that supports both aid in Search or Summarization of information.
 Search through task module isn't support.
 * App manifest: Must work beyond the basic or single attribute search and able to handle multi-attribute search.
 Define multi-parameter search in the app manifest.
-* Parameter description: Parameters defined must have good descriptions, that is, acceptable parameter, Enums, acronyms, output format, etc.
+* Parameter description: Parameters defined must have good descriptions, that is, acceptable parameter, Enums, acronyms, output format, and so on.
 * App description: The long and short descriptions that you add or modify must be clear and define the app's scope.
 * Search command description: Must be built based on analysis of the user intent and keywords.
 * Response card: The response must render a rich adaptive response card.

 ### App manifest

 Message extension must support Complex Utterances Support for Deep Retrieval.
-Based on working with developers and feedback received, ME plugin should work beyond basic search (single attribute search) that is, it should be able to handle 3+ complex utterances (multi attribute) for deep and precise retrieval of information.
+Based on working with developers and feedback received, ME plugin must work beyond basic search (single attribute search) that is, it must be able to handle 3+ complex utterances (multi attribute) for deep and precise retrieval of information.
 To enable this, it's highly recommended to implement multi-parameter, which can be defined in Manifest.

 With copilot, we're moving from basic search to complex search that handles multi attribute search in place of single attribute search.
 To enable multi attribute search, you need to define multi-parameters in the manifest.

 ### Parameter description

 A total of five attributes are supported per parameter of which the first one is available on UX of search flyout as well.
 These parameters are needed to be backed with good descriptions, which can contain combination of acceptable parameter, Enums, acronyms, and output format.
-A good description is one, which explains what system is expecting in natural language with output format.

-A good description is one that explains what system is expecting in natural language with output format.
+* A good description is one that explains what system is expecting in natural language with output format.

 Here are the samples for basic vs. complex utterances on different search scenarios and the associated updated for manifest.